muratkeremozcan/cctdd/ch16-Heroes-part3-useEffect-http/Heroes-part3-useEffect-http.md

 <br />

+Refactors:

 We refactored the hard coded api route to an environment variable.

 We used a hook `useAxios` to yield the data at the component in an abstracted way.

 <br />